crschnick/pdx_unlimiter/README.md

 - [Savescumming tools](#savescumming-tools)
 - [Integrations for other Paradox tools](#third-party-tool-integration)

-It you want to know how to use a certain feature, you can read about it in the [Pdx-Unlimiter Guide](https://github.com/crschnick/pdx_unlimiter/blob/master/GUIDE.md).
+If you want to know how to use a certain feature, you can read about it in the [Pdx-Unlimiter Guide](https://github.com/crschnick/pdx_unlimiter/blob/master/GUIDE.md).
 There is also a short [FAQ page](https://github.com/crschnick/pdx_unlimiter/blob/master/FAQ.md) to answer some of your questions.